ghankerson/origins-conscioussness/uroboros.md

 * Neumann suggests the expression of the Logos in the Bible never broke completely from the idea of the self-fecundating, self-manifesting god.

+* The action of creation is anthropomorphized.
+Creation happens by thought first and then speech.
+In Indian mythology this is expressed as follows:

+* *He, Prajapati, took to praying and fasting, because he desired offspring, and he made himself fruitful.*

+* Here we again have the paternal self-fecundating god who reproduces via prayer and fasting.

+* In Indian myth we heat being expressed as thought for creation:

+* *In the beginning the world was nothing at all.
+Heaven was not, nor earth, nor space.
+Because it was not, it bethought itself.: I will be.
+It emitted heat.*

+* Neumann notes that the creation myth and the uroboros can emphasize the masculine or the feminine.
+Creation can happen with either.
+Sexual symbolism alone cannot express the idea of creation of the world from nothing  so an image or symbol of the uroboros shows male and female together - the world parents - both capable of creation.
+There is no differentiation of the opposites in this stage.
+It is before the before.

+* The creative force is expressed as the creative word, the creative breath but is just an abstraction of the procreative wind, spirit or inspiration.
+  Neumann notes: this wind is the fructifying bird, the solar phallus, that blows and makes fertile.

+* The One who stands at the beginning is the creative force of the World Parents from whom the creative inspiration blows, begets, gives birth, moves, breaths and speaks.

+* Even though the ego experiences the uroboros as dark unconscious power there is still a sense if it as extra-worldly knowledge that is acquired before birth or after death.

+* In the Tibetan Book of the Dead the dead receive instruction which culminates in knowledge that he shall know himself as the white light beyond life and death.

+* This is post-conscious knowledge but also pre-conscious knowledge.
+The Jewish midrash says that over the head of a unborn babe there is a light that burns and sees all the ends of the world.
+The unborn is still a part of the primal ocean or uroboros - beginning and end - alpha and omega.
+In some myths creatures come up from the sea and impart wisdom from this realm.

+* The ring of life and death is a closed circuit.
+The dead man instructed in the Tibetan Book of the Dead will be born again in this wheel of life.

+* Some ancient or traditional societies treat children with great respect because they are closer to this pre-conscious wisdom.
+Neumann calls this transpersonal knowledge.
+The child is the ancestor reborn.

+* Jung said that Psychologically the collective unconscious is the repository of ancestral experience so the child is the carrier of this experience and the is the symbolic ancestor.

 One of Neumann's primary thesis' is that consciousness in the individual repeats the developmental stages of humanity (this comes right from Jung and Nietzsche).
 Whenever we speak of creation of the world, we are talking about the birth of the individual psyche.
 When we talk about the hero slaying the dragon, we are talking about the development of the individual psyche out of the collective unconscious.
 As Neumann states: ... in every individual life, consciousness re-experiences its emergence from the unconscious in the growth of childhood, and every night in sleep, dying with the sun, it sinks back into the depths of the unconscious, to be reborn in the morning and begin the day anew. *Page 18*

 This book is all myth, symbols and archetypes.
 Neumann describes symbols as coming from the collective unconscious and they are not logical or rationale.
 To